tth030/SM_ESR_isostasy/README.md

 - Displaying and downloading thermodynamic solutions including input files, raw data and grids of density, melt fraction,...
 - Computing basic 1-D isostatic balance for a reference case

-While you can run these notebooks on Binder, only a part of the data are accessible from there.
+While you can run these notebooks on Binder (except topo_cont.ipynb that requires too much RAM), only a part of the data are accessible from there.
 Full data are localized on FigShare with the same structure as on the github repository.
 Therefore, we encourage you to download the full dataset on FigShare and to run jupyter-lab locally in order to be able to display everything.

 ## Content